durrcommasteven/durrcommasteven.github.io/_posts/2025-06-15-maximally-ignorant-beliefs.md

 \phi = \arcsin(\sqrt{p})
 $$

 Here, here, the pixels are colored using the jet colormap, but chosen as a function of this version of distance.
 Scaling $\phi_{\min}$ and $\phi_{\max}$ to the colormap's start and stop, and adding in a tiny bit of noise (for fun), we can see how changing the probability by a constant amount modifies the resulting theory (the colors).
-We sweep through the colors quickly near the edges, but near $p=0$ they're less dense.
+We sweep through the colors quickly near the edges, but near $p=1/2$ (the middle) they're less dense.

 ---